 J: Heathcoat & Boden’s Factory

 Our walk ends at Iceland, can you find the plaque?
 This is the site where Heathcoat & Boden’s factory once stood.
 Here we do have to imagine!
 It was larger than most of the buildings around it, furiously loud and busy.
 There were three floors, and 53 machines across the building.
-On the night of the attack, there were guards on the ground floor and men working above, the machines were running.
+On the night of the attack, there were guards on the ground floor and men working above, the machines were running

-Careful Networks by Mateus Domingos
+Careful Networks

 Contact us